 0.3 mL (Note: This volume does not allow for repeat testing.)

-Separate serum from cells and transfer to a plastic transport tube.
+Transfer separated serum to a plastic transport tube.

 Gross icterus; gross hemolysis; gross lipemia